NibbleByte/UnityWiseSVN/Assets/DevLocker/VersionControl/WiseSVN/Readme.txt

 ﻿========= WiseSVN =========

-Simple but powerful SVN Integration for Unity 3D utilizing [TortoiseSVN](https://tortoisesvn.net/) UI.
+Simple but powerful SVN Integration for Unity 3D utilizing [TortoiseSVN](https://tortoisesvn.net/) (for Windows) or [SnailSVN](https://langui.net/snailsvn) (for MacOS) user interface.
 A must have plugin if you use SVN as your version control system in your project.
 For up to date documentation, check: https://github.com/NibbleByte/UnityWiseSVN

 ========= Installation =========